darigovresearch/deep-learning/README.md

 The model as well as the history of training (with accuracy, losses, and other metrics evolution), will be saved in the paths indicated in `settings.py`.

-## Predicting with an existent weight:
+## Predicting with an existent weight

 First of all, make sure the `.hdf5` weight file is correctly set in `pretrained_weights` network's parameter.
 After to validate all other paths in `settings.py`, the inferences/predictions could be performed with the following command line:
 ```